apache/incubator-spot/spot-oa/ui/README.md

 ## Technical Documentation

-Our UI is build on top of Flux application architecture principles, having an understanding of this pattern is highly recommended, for more information about Flux, please go to [Flux web page](https://facebook.github.io/flux/docs/overview.html).
+Our UI is built on top of Flux application architecture principles, having an understanding of this pattern is highly recommended, for more information about Flux, please go to [Flux web page](https://facebook.github.io/flux/docs/overview.html).

 ### ReactJS + Flux